pantheon-systems/documentation/source/_docs/custom-certificates.md

     Be sure to send these as separate files, not a "chained cert".

-4. Once the certificate is in place, you will see under **Details** for your domain the following:
+4. Once the certificate is in place, you will see under **Details** for your domain(s) the following:

     ![Custom Certificate Confirmation](/source/docs/assets/images/dashboard/custom-cert-confirm.png)